jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/01-project-setup.md

 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=yourStrong(*)Password' -e 'MSSQL_PID=Express' -p 1433:1433 -d mcr.microsoft.com/mssql/server:2017-latest-ubuntu
 ```

-The passwork is set to `yourStrong(*)Password` which is the default password with the ! changed into an * - needless to say, you should probably change this, but it would be bad if I document my passwords here :-)
+The password is set to `yourStrong(*)Password` which is the default password with the ! changed into an * - needless to say, you should probably change this, but it would be bad if I document my passwords here :-)

 Once that you have run that command, you mssql server is up and running, so let's leave that sitting there for the moment.